inferentia/inferentia.github.io/about.md

 permalink: /about/
 ---

-Inferentia is an AI software house founded in December 2015.
+Inferentia is an AI software house.